JosephMatino/MultiAiFilePaster/docs/internal/description.md

 Developers use the extension for debugging complex JavaScript applications by sharing entire component files with AI platforms for code review and optimization suggestions.
 Backend developers benefit when sharing API endpoint implementations, database migration scripts, or configuration files that exceed typical paste limits.
 The extension streamlines code review processes by automatically formatting shared code with proper syntax highlighting and file organization.

 ### Data Analysis Workflows
 Data scientists and analysts regularly share large datasets, SQL queries, and analysis scripts through the extension.
 CSV files with thousands of rows, complex database schemas, and Python data processing scripts become easily shareable without manual file creation steps.
-The automatic compression feature particularly benefits users working with large data files that would otherwise exceed platform upload limits.
+The smart language detection feature particularly benefits users by ensuring proper file formatting and extension selection for different content types.

 ### Technical Writing Projects
 Technical writers use the extension for sharing documentation drafts, API documentation, and user guides that exceed standard paste limits.
 Markdown files with extensive code examples, configuration guides, and tutorial content benefit from automatic file creation with preserved formatting.
 The extension maintains document structure while ensuring AI platforms can properly process and provide feedback on technical content.